sourcegraph/about/content/terms/privacy.md

 #### With your consent

-With your consent, we may share your Personal Information with other third parties.
+With your consent, we may share your Personal Information with third parties.
 If you join an Organization, you agree to provide the administrator of the Organization with the ability to view your activity in the Organization’s access log.
-Any information or content that you voluntarily disclose by posting to the Website becomes available to the public, as controlled by your privacy settings.
-If you remove information or content that you posted to the Website, copies may remain viewable in cached and archived pages of the Website, or if other users have copied or saved that information.
+Any information or content that you post to the Services will be displayed in accordance with your privacy settings.
+If you remove information or content that you posted to the Services, copies may remain viewable in cached and archived pages of the Services, or if other users have copied or saved that information.

 ### Does Sourcegraph share aggregate, Non-Personal Information with third parties?

 We share aggregated, Non-Personal Information with others about our product usage like number of users, user growth, and lines of indexed code.

-### Does Sourcegraph sell or rent my Personal Information?
+### Does Sourcegraph sell, share, or rent my Personal Information?

-No. We do not sell or rent your Personal Information for monetary or other consideration under the CCPA (California Consumer Privacy Act of 2018) or other data privacy laws.
+No. We do not sell, share, or rent your Personal Information for cross-contextual behavioral advertising, whether or not for monetary or other consideration under the CCPA (California Consumer Privacy Act of 2018) or other data privacy laws.

 ### Will Sourcegraph send me emails